Forsyth-Creations/ros_rigor/thesis/01_Introduction.md

 ## Section 1.5: Scope and Limitations

 The scope of this paper is on traditional methods of robot development as they relate to ROS2.
-While this paper will branch into leveraging artificial intelligence as a means of optimizing the robot's path planning (tradiationally with A* search), softwares like Issac Sim are not within the scope of this paper.
+While this paper will branch into leveraging machine learning as a means of optimizing the robot's PID parameters, as well as discussions of A* search patterns for navigation, softwares like Issac Lab or Omniverse are not within the scope of this paper.
 However, these are areas of interest of the author, and will be explored in future works.